frictionlessdata/goodtables.io/README.md

 - Validation against the [data-quality-spec](https://github.com/frictionlessdata/data-quality-spec)
 - An output report on the validation run, available in a number of formats, including as JSON

+### goodtables.yml

+`.goodtables.yml` is a file located at the root of the repository (or more generally, the directory) containing the data for validation.
+It is used to declare which files in the directory are to be run against **goodtables.io**.

-### gitlab-ce
+### Celery validation jobs

-[gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce) is an open source software collaboration platform built around git, with a built in CI server.

-At a minimum, gitlab-ce provides:

-- A git server
-- a CI runner
-- a CI server

-And we will make the following customisations:
+[Celery](http://www.celeryproject.org/) is a asynchronous task queue that will be used to schedule and run the validation jobs.

+Validation jobs

-- read the `.goodtables.yml` from an incoming payload, and mixin this data into our own `.gitlab.yml` for executing the CI
+- read the `.goodtables.yml` from an incoming payload to extract the files to be validated and other configuration options.
+- run the validation on all required files
-- Take the resulting `results.json` from the CI process, and write it to S3
+- Take the resulting `results.json` report and write it to S3

-Note that there are several possible ways to make these customisations:

-- Through some custom code before and after gitlab in various code paths
-- Possibly using some hooks gitlab provides around executing git
-- In the CI run itself, for example, to push a results.json to S3

 ### Auth providers